Sherlock Jr.

 1924, directed by Buster Keaton

-Later, halfway through Sherlock Jr., in the same movie theater, this reflection will reverse itself.
-With the camera pointed in the opposite direction, a film within the film will mirror the recent events in the young projectionist’s life, and in a dream state he’ll cross into the fictional screen to continue his own story in a more dramatic fashion.
-The inner film, like so many real Hollywood films, will indulge the young man’s fantasy, elevating him into a more prosperous world and allowing him to play the hero, but the larger film that contains it has a different agenda.
+Halfway through Sherlock Jr., in the same movie theater, this reflection will reverse itself.
+The camera will turn 180° toward the screen.
+A film within the film will mirror the young projectionist’s recent events, and in a dream he’ll step into the screen to continue his story in a more dramatic fashion.
+The inner film, like so many real Hollywood films, will indulge his fantasy, making him rich and letting him play a hero, but the larger film that contains it has a different agenda.
 To put it as simply as possible, the aim of Sherlock Jr. is to ground its audience in reality, counteracting the prevailing current of Hollywood’s influence.

 Here the boy’s rival is introduced, the “local sheik”, a suave and more masculine fellow who also lacks the three dollars for the chocolates, but that doesn’t bother the “sheik”.
-He’ll make up for it with crime, stealing the girl’s father’s watch, pawning it for four dollars, and pinning the theft on Keaton.
-Switching into detective mode, Keaton shadows the thief, following him across town in a choreographed foot chase, comically mimicking the man’s smallest movements about half a meter behind him.
-The mimicry is so close that it insinuates a possible danger – he could easily be tempted to become like his criminal rival.
-Luckily he’s saved from this fate.
-The suspected thief catches him, and he abandons his efforts at crime solving until his dream begins.
+He’ll make up for it by stealing the girl’s father’s watch, pawning it for four dollars, and pinning the theft on Keaton.
+Switching into detective mode, Keaton shadows the thief, comically mimicking the man’s smallest movements in a choreographed foot chase.
+The mimicry has a double meaning – Keaton could easily become like his criminal rival if his dreams of glory go unchecked.
+For now he’s saved from this fate.
+The “sheik” catches him, and he abandons his efforts at crime solving until his dream begins.

-The full transition between the boy’s reality and his fantasy in the inner film lasts over five minutes and is carefully constructed.
-It begins in the projection booth when the boy turns the machine on and the inner film (Hearts & Pearls) gets underway.
-It’s obvious enough that the film mirrors real life, substituting the familiar roles neatly and substituting a stolen pearl necklace for the father’s four-dollar watch… but the boy’s dream, replacing the projected film on the screen, transforms his recent experience with hidden precision.
-Angered to find his rival and his beloved together, he steps across the threshold of the screen only to get booted off before re-entering, re-staging the earlier moment when he had crossed the curtains in the girl’s house to impose himself before being rudely sent back to the living room with a banana in hand, a coded suggestion to satisfy himself sexually.
+The transition from reality to fantasy lasts over five minutes.
+It begins when the boy turns the projector on and the inner film (Hearts & Pearls) gets underway.
+The inner film mirrors real life, replacing each real character with a fictional one and substituting a stolen pearl necklace for the father’s four-dollar watch… but the boy’s dream adds a new layer of fiction, transforming the projected film into something even more personal.
+Angered to find his rival and his beloved together, he steps across the threshold only to get booted out, re-staging the earlier moment when he had crossed the curtains in the girl’s house to impose himself before being rudely sent back to the living room with a banana in hand, a coded suggestion to satisfy himself sexually.

 Before the adventurous dream tale begins in earnest, the boy must endure a surreal series of trials, still framed by the movie theater’s proscenium, organ, and front rows of seating.
 At first the door to the girl’s mansion is held onscreen far too long while he stands there, shut outside.
-It’s a simple joke at the movie’s expense, but it continues as he finds himself batted around within a surreal shot sequence, bouncing him from the garden to a busy street, a rugged mountainscape, a jungle with lions, a desert, a rough sea, deep snow, then back to the garden before reality turns normal again – leaving him behind until he re-enters as a dapper detective.
+It’s a simple joke at the inner film’s expense, but it continues as he finds himself in a surreal shot sequence, bouncing helplessly from the garden to a busy street, a rugged mountainscape, a jungle with lions, a desert, a rough sea, deep snow, then back to the garden before reality reasserts itself, leaving him behind until he re-enters as a dapper detective.
 The sequence does several things at once.
 First, it supplies a series of laughs.
 Second, the capricious editing reminds us of the artifice of cinema, how movies depart from reality even when they mean to make us forget that.
 Third, it disrupts the rhythm, allowing the film to leave Buster Keaton behind for a while and enter his dream fully, zooming in gently so that the proscenium vanishes almost at the exact midpoint of Sherlock Jr.

 A fourth reason for this surreal passage is more compelling.
 By yanking the boy out of the story momentarily then taking him from civilization to raw nature and back, it gives him a kind of rebirth, making it almost credible when he emerges later in coattails, top hat, and gloved hands as a famous detective.
 Later, as the film gears up for its climax, he’ll go through a more literal rebirth – equally nonsensical – when he escapes his enemies by leaping into the stomach of his assistant through a trick door in a tie salesman’s open briefcase.